Boosted B2C user trust and international conversion rates in India, Brazil and Mexico through better UX

 I identified country-specific, customer-focused optimizations for the Amazon marketplace, gathering detailed information about customers’ most important product purchasing concerns, then designed solutions that prioritized what mattered most for each regional customer experience, while also aligning with Amazon business owner objectives in each country.

-Thanks for reading! 🥸
+Thanks for reading!
+Let me know if you’d like to discuss. 🥸

-I’d love to hear from you!
 Connect with me on Linkedin or send me a message below.